Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Focus on how far you have come in life rather than looking at the accomplishments of others."
+> "We have a choice everyday regarding the attitude we will embrace for that day."
-> — **Lolly Daskal**
+> — **Charles Swindoll**

 ---